 Oftentimes, truck accidents result in severe damage.
 A lifetime of medical treatment and lost potential earnings will greatly raise trucking accident compensation when an accident victim suffers injuries that render them incapacitated or unfit to do the very same employment.

 Typically, truck accidents are handled out of court, but the larger financial stakes mean you may need to go to trial.
-Our truck accident lawyers are skilled litigators with a successful track record.
+Our truck accident lawyers in San Juan Capistrano, CA are skilled litigators with a successful track record.
 We have collected millions of dollars in settlements and judgments for our clients.

 Damages are indeed a legal term in civil cases that are intended to give the victim.
 In a settlement, damages to physical harm, emotional distress, and property damage are all quantified in monetary terms.